Csantos07/lets-build-great-things/README.md

 ## Checking In

+Implementation was pretty minimal.
+Just changed the z-index of the 2 headings
+Branch -
+`git checkout -b fix-dropdown-main-issue`
+`git checkout -b fix-dropdown-main-issue_z-index-strategy`

+## What I want to do now

+From the previous branch I just merged where I made the landing page.
+Some things are not looking quite right when we use the dropdown.
+The letters from the landing page are going over dropdown…

+What I’m thinking is creating an active/inactive state for the main section where it affects the z-index of main.

+So I would create an inactive class that i will put on the main items?
+Then when it is inactive it should be set behind the dropdowns z-index

+---

 Working version of the front page.

 Added background image and filled out the headings and button for the `main` section

 ---

 Finished animation for dropdown